scala/docs.scala-lang/_overviews/core/nightlies.md

 We no longer publish `-SNAPSHOT` versions of Scala 2.

-But the team does publish nightly builds, each with its own fixed version number.
+But the team does publish nightly versions, each with its own fixed version number.
 The version number of a nightly looks like e.g. `2.13.1-bin-abcd123`. (`-bin-` signals binary compatibility to sbt; all 2.13.x releases since 2.13.0 are binary compatible with each other.)

 To tell sbt to use one of these nightlies, you need to do three things.